-As of May 1, 2015 the Community Action Partnership of North Dakota and the North Dakota Coalition for Homeless People, Inc. have partnered to administer the Supportive Services for Veteran Families Program.
+Community Action Partnership of North Dakota and SENDCAA continue to partner to administer the Supportive Services for Veteran Families Program.
 SSVF is a program funded by the Veterans Administration that works to provide Homeless Prevention and Rapid Re-housing services to qualifying Veteran families.

 The SSVF program is provided across North Dakota to provide individualized case management to clients, assist in securing housing, work to effectively meet clients' needs and resolve individual barriers through follow-up, advocacy, and collaborations with community service providers.
-Veteran families may qualify for assistance with time-limited payments to third parties for rent, utilities, moving expenses, and licensed child care.
+Veteran families may qualify for assistance with time-limited payments to third parties for rent, utilities, and other expenses for housing stability.

 If you are a Veteran in need, or know of someone who could benefit from SSVF in Region 5, please CLICK HERE to email or call (701)232-2452 to reach the Veteran Services Case Manager at SENDCAA.